Training and Storage Facility

 The Project was successful in renewing their Investors in People Status in April 2007.

-Presentation Evening April 2014
+Annual Presentation Evening

 The greatest impact that we have is providing issue based workshops based on young peoples’ needs that encourage young people to make informed choices in order to promote healthier lifestyles, life long learning, inclusion and community safety whilst at the same time, tackling the problems of poverty and anti-social behaviour.